W. Carlton Weddington

-W. Carlton Weddington is a former member of the Ohio House of Representatives for the 27th District.
+Wilburn Carlton Weddington is a former member of the Ohio House of Representatives for the 27th District.
 He resigned his Ohio House seat after his indictment on bribery and ethics charges in March 2012, the first sitting state legislator in Ohio indicted for bribery in 100 years.
 Weddington was convicted of the charges and sentenced in June 2012 to three years in prison.

 Early life and education

 Wilburn Carlton Weddington was born in Columbus, Ohio, on April 4, 1970, to Dr. Wilburn Harold Weddington, a family physician (and later professor emeritus of family medicine at the Ohio State University College of Medicine), and Rose Carline (Howard) Weddington.
 He was one of five children.
 He attended Hampton University and graduated with a B.A. in political science.

 Career

 Weddington worked as an Ohio Department of Job and Family Services liaison, a member of the Columbus, Ohio School Board from 2006 to 2009, and as an Ohio School Board Association (OSBA) Trustee and OSBA president before election to the Ohio House of Representatives.